jonnew/cyclops/resources/beta-kit-getting-started-guide.md

     came with the box: they are are too tight and weak.
 I had to get the the enclosure manufacturer to send me the replacement screws because of this, which are supplied in the little baggie along with the other hardware.
+  - __Final Note:__ The holes should not have to be tapped.
+The screws should just kind of jam themselves into the holes.
+Godspeed.
+  - __The long story__: The reason for all this screw complexity is that the supplier of the enclosures (Box Inc.) was in the middle of replacing the dies used to create extrusions from which the enclosures are cut.
+If your enclosure happened to be made the with the old die, the screw holes will feel to tight and you should use the screws in the baggie.
+If those don't work try the ones that actually shipped with the enclosure in the white box.
+If nothing works, then you might have to drill out the holes with a drill.
+I have not had to resort to this yet.
+  - __Final Note II:__ The screws that come with the enclosure are what I would call "cheese grade".
+They are zinc or something.
+The ones in the baggie are mild steel (I think) so those might be stronger.
+The reason I'm saying this is that it is possible to break the screws that actually ship with the enclosure (in the white box) so be cautious when turning them in.

 1. Install the PCB in the enclosure.

     ![Front panel installation](pcb-install.jpg)